telerik/reporting-docs/knowledge-base/how-to-validate-report-parameters-on-the-client.md

                 if (parameter.name === basedParameterName) {
                     //Save the value
-                    basedParameterValue = val;
+                    parentParameterValue = val;
-                    //Trigger change event on the validatingParameter to fire the validation validatingParameter.trigger("change");
+                    //Trigger change event on the childParameter to fire the validation childParameter.trigger("change");
                 }
             }